Giorojas11/Detection-Lab/README.md

 ![image](https://github.com/Giorojas11/Detection-Lab/assets/98496056/7815a2da-61ba-4a33-ba6f-6cd48893a39a)

-AtomicRedTeam runs tactics, techniques, & procedures (TTPs) from the MITRE ATT&CK framework from a device's Powershell and are logged in Splunk for review.
+AtomicRedTeam runs tactics, techniques, & procedures (TTPs) from the MITRE ATT&CK framework in Powershell.
+This generates telemetry in Splunk.
 I went to https://attack.mitre.org/ and selected a few to test.

 1a.
 Create Account - Local Account -T1136.001